werf/werf/docs/documentation/pages_en/internals/build_process.md

 Currently, werf uses the standard commands of the built-in Docker client (in a way similar to invoking the `docker build` command) as well as arguments defined in `werf.yaml` to build a stage.
 The cache created during the build is used as if it is created via a regular docker client (werf isn't involved in the process).

 The distinctive feature of werf is that it uses the git repository (instead of the project directory) as a source of files for the build context.
-All files in the directory specified by the `context` directive  (by default, this is the project directory) are coming from the current commit in the project repository (you can learn more about giterminism in a [separate article])({{ "/advanced/giterminism.html#dockerfile-image" | true_relative_url }})).
+All files in the directory specified by the `context` directive  (by default, this is the project directory) are coming from the current commit in the project repository (you can learn more about giterminism in a [separate article]({{ "/advanced/giterminism.html#dockerfile-image" | true_relative_url }})).

 Here is an example of a command to build a `dockerfile` stage: